Knowledge What is step coverage in thermal evaporation? (4 Key Aspects Explained)

 Tech Team · Kintek Solution

-Step coverage in thermal evaporation refers to the ability of the evaporated material to uniformly coat the surfaces of the substrate, including the sides and bottoms of deep or complex structures.
-In thermal evaporation, a material is heated in a vacuum chamber until it vaporizes, and the vapor then travels to the substrate where it condenses to form a thin film.
-The uniformity and thickness of this film across the substrate's surface, especially in areas with varying geometries, is crucial for the performance of the final product.
+Step coverage in thermal evaporation is all about how well the evaporated material can coat the surfaces of the substrate.
+This includes the sides and bottoms of deep or complex structures.
+In thermal evaporation, a material is heated in a vacuum chamber until it turns into a vapor.
+This vapor then travels to the substrate and condenses to form a thin film.
+The uniformity and thickness of this film are very important for the final product's performance.

-1. Process Overview: In thermal evaporation, the material to be deposited is heated to its evaporation point within a high-vacuum environment.
-This heating can be achieved through various methods such as resistive heating, electron beam heating, or induction heating.
+In thermal evaporation, the material to be deposited is heated to its evaporation point in a high-vacuum environment.
+This heating can be done using methods like resistive heating, electron beam heating, or induction heating.
 The vaporized material forms a vapor stream that travels through the vacuum and deposits onto the substrate.

-2. Uniformity of Deposition: The key aspect of step coverage is the uniformity of the deposition.
-The vapor must be able to reach and uniformly coat all surfaces of the substrate, including vertical walls and the bottoms of trenches or vias.
-This is particularly challenging in complex geometries where shadowing or interference can occur, leading to non-uniform deposition.
+The main focus of step coverage is the uniformity of the deposition.
+The vapor must be able to reach and coat all surfaces of the substrate evenly, including vertical walls and the bottoms of trenches or vias.
+This is especially challenging in complex geometries where shadowing or interference can happen, leading to non-uniform deposition.

-• Vapor Pressure and Temperature: Higher vapor pressure and temperature can improve step coverage by increasing the kinetic energy of the vapor particles, allowing them to better navigate complex geometries.
+• Vapor Pressure and Temperature: Higher vapor pressure and temperature can improve step coverage by increasing the kinetic energy of the vapor particles, helping them navigate complex geometries better.

 • Substrate Positioning: The position and orientation of the substrate can affect how the vapor stream interacts with it.
 Optimal positioning can enhance the uniformity of the deposition.